 Obstructive sleep apnea (OSA) causes periodic interruptions in your breathing while you sleep.
 This disrupts oxygen flow to your brain.
 If left untreated, it can affect your memory and learning.

-Research reported in the American Journal of Respiratory and Critical Care Medicine found that green tea’s strong antioxidants may help protect people with OSA.
+Research reported in the found that green tea’s strong antioxidants may help protect people with OSA.
 Rodents with OSA that were given catechins performed much better in cognitive assessments than those that were not given any.

 Before you fill up your kettle, it’s important to recognize that research on the pros and cons of green tea is ongoing.